ioanniskousis/Librarian/README.md

   - Since the persistence of data is achieved using the localStorage, all the data inserted or edited are available only on the computer and the particular browser which have been used.

+  - Text fields can not be left blank.

 <hr/>

 ## System Requierments